 Alongside the pedals and grips, the saddle is one of the key contact points that can make or break your cycling experience.

 It determines your long-distance comfort and long-term health.
-Choosing the best bike seat will profoundly affect your comfort and enjoyment as you ride.
+Knowing how to choose a bike saddle will profoundly affect your comfort and enjoyment as you ride.

-A well-designed and well-fitting saddle ensures a free flow of blood in the perineal and genital area that is essential to avoid potential problems in the future.
+A well-designed and well-fitting saddle ensures a free flow of blood in the perineal and genital area which is essential to avoid potential problems in the future.